Distributed-Validators-Synctems/Validator-School/README.md

 2. Installing Linux
 3. Create a validator page

+## In case of successful completion of the training

+1. You will receive a unique Digital Diploma (Alumnus NFT), which will confirm that you have fully completed the educational course at the Validator School
+- This Digital Diploma will also give you the right to receive support from DVS in various issues related to validation
+- You will also be able to join the Alumni SubDAO to participate in Decentralized Governance

+2. You will launch a validator in the main network of one of the possible blockchain projects, and you will be provided with a minimum delegation from DVS, which will allow you to be on the list of active validators for some time.
+This time will be enough for you to prove yourself as a validator and receive a delegation from the community or Foundation/Project, provided that you make personal efforts and apply the acquired knowledge in practice.

 # Decentralizaed Governance

 1) Validator School is governed by mentors by the Validator School SubDAO, that is driving by DVS DAS